 You probably don't need me to tell you that if you made a New Year's resolution to lose weight, the odds are decidedly stacked against you.
 Twenty-five percent of people who make New Year's resolutions fail by the end of the first week, approximately a third by the end of the first month, and over half by six months.
 Sadly, fewer than 10 percent actually achieve some semblance of their New Year's resolution and maintain it one year later.

 One out of ten—and you want to be one of them.
 So how do you do it?
-Defy the odds and become one of the few who sustain meaningful progress long-term with these four strategies that have guided plenty of people before you to the "after" they seek.
+Defy the odds and become one of the few who sustain meaningful progress to lose weight long-term with these four strategies that have guided plenty of people before you to the "after" they seek.

 1. Don't Go To Extremes In Caloric Intake